huxor/huxor.github.io/cv.md

 Leverhulme Research Fellow <br>
 May '08 - Apr '11 <br>
 Research into the formation of compact galaxies.
 I also developed a prototype tool to support data exploration of astronomical image databases, combining the formal and informal aspects of the data.
-Also undertook teaching at undergraduate level, and project supervision of undergraduate and postgraduate students, and suupervision of one PhD student.
+Also undertook teaching at undergraduate level, and project supervision of undergraduate and postgraduate students, and supervision of one PhD student.

 ---